All about Kobudo

 Kobudo is a “catch all” phrase relating to ancient martial arts, and strategies the ancient people of Japan used to train, farm, and defend their life and property in feudal Japan.

-in our program this includes Bojutsu, Jojutsu, Kenjutsu, and others.
+in our program this includes:

 • Bojutsu - the study of the long staff